CateSchool/AdvancedCS/unit3/project/README.md

 ---
 ## I. Overview
 Students will analyze and visualize large data sets in the creation of a web-based visual essay.
 Students will begin by selecting a personally-relevant **theme** (e.g. public health, mass incarceration, climate change, or affordable housing).
-After amassing relevant datasets and performing quantitative analysis, students will tell a persuasive, engaging story about the data using code.
+After amassing related datasets and performing quantitative analysis, students will tell a persuasive, engaging story about the data using code.

 The project consists of two parts: